jenkinsci/pipeline-plugin/TUTORIAL.md

 Before you begin, ensure you have the following installed or running:

-+ You must be running Jenkins 1.580.1 or later (1.596.1 or later for more recent features).
++ You must be running Jenkins 1.580.1 or later (1.609.1+ for latest features).

 + Ensure Workflow is installed: navigate to **Plugin Manager**, install **Workflow: Aggregator** and restart Jenkins.

-+  Git and JUnit plugins are installed and up to date.

 **Note**: If you are running CloudBees Jenkins Enterprise 14.11 or later, you already have Workflow (plus additional associated features).